 This step can be done at any point before step 10.
-If you have chosen a one piece toilet, this step is done.
-If you have chosen a two piece toilet where the tank-to-bowl bolts go through holes at the bottom of the tank, do as their instruction asks, except add one thing; cover the rubber washers with a healthy coat of 100% clear silicon seal.
+If you have chosen a one-piece toilet, this step is done.
+If you have chosen a two-piece toilet where the tank-to-bowl bolts go through holes at the bottom of the tank, do as their instruction asks, except add one thing; cover the rubber washers with a healthy coat of 100% clear silicone seal.
 This helps protect the rubber washers from corrosion and corrects any flaws in the porcelain, bolts or rubber that may cause a leak in the future.
 Note; silicon seal is very sticky so try to stay as neat as possible and be careful what you touch with your gloved hands after.

 10. Dry fit the toilet onto the flange.

 With the same lifting technique, place the toilet on the flange so the toilet bolts protrude through the two holes at the base of the toilet bowl.
 This is the time to check that you have enough bolt thread sticking up above the porcelain base to comfortably install a washer and nut.
 If the porcelain base of the toilet is too fat or the toilet flange too low, the toilet bolts may be too short.
 Extra long bolts are available at most local hardware stores.
 This will remedy the problem.

 This dry fit is also to make sure the footprint of the toilet is in direct contact with the floor.
 Sometimes there's not enough space underneath the toilet and the toilet rests on the flange and not on the floor.
 The toilet will begin to wobble and if installed in this condition the toilet will lose its wax seal and may cause water damage.

 Two things that can be done to fix this problem.

 - Adjust the flange height by removing it and replacing it with a new one.
 This should be done by a plumber and guaranteed.
 This is not very cost effective but if the toilet you have chosen is absolutely the one you want then this must be done.